Daniele Archibugi: Biography

 Archibugi graduated with an Economics degree at the University of Rome "La Sapienza" with Federico Caffè, and obtained a D.Phil. degree at SPRU of the University of Sussex under the mentorship of Christopher Freeman and Keith Pavitt.
-He has worked and taught at the Universities of Sussex, Naples, Cambridge, Sapienza University of Rome, LUISS University of Rome, Ritsumeikan University, Kyoto and SWEFE University, Chengdu.
-He was Leverhulme Visiting Professor at the London School of Economics, and Lauro de Bosis Visiting Professor at Harvard University.
-In June 2006, Archibugi was appointed Honorary Professor at the University of Sussex.
-He currently works at the Italian National Research Council in Rome and at Birkbeck, University of London.
+He has worked and taught at the Universities of Sussex, Naples, Cambridge, Sapienza University of Rome, LUISS University of Rome, London School of Economics and Harvard University.
+He held courses at Asian Universities including the Ritsumeikan University, Kyoto and SWEFE University, Chengdu.

+He has also been visiting professor at the University of California, Santa Barbara, University of Buenos Aires and Autonomous University of Madrid.
+In June 2006, Archibugi was appointed Honorary Professor at the University of Sussex and in 2016 Honorary Member of the French Research Network of Innovation.

+After several decades at the Italian National Research Council in Rome, he now works at the Universitas Mercatorum and at Birkbeck, University of London.

 Cosmopolitan democracy

-Together with David Held, Archibugi has been a key figure in the development of cosmopolitanism and of cosmopolitan democracy in particular, namely the attempt to apply some of the norms and values of democracy to global politics.
+Archibugi has been a key figure in the development of cosmopolitanism and of cosmopolitan democracy in particular, namely the attempt to apply some of the norms and values of democracy to global politics.
 He has advocated substantial reforms in international organizations, including the United Nations and the European Union.

 He has criticized the G7, G8 and G20 summits as undemocratic and urged for more transparent gathering for global politics.
 He has also taken position against a League of Democracies arguing that the same demands will be better served by a democratic reform of the United Nations.
 Archibugi is among the promoters of a directly elected World Parliament, and a supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which campaigns for democratic reform in the United Nations.

-Global Justice
+Global justice

 Supporter of the individual responsibility of the rulers in the case of international crimes, Archibugi has also actively supported, since the fall of the Berlin Wall, the creation of an International Criminal Court, collaborating both with the jurists of the UN International Law Commission and with the Italian Government.
 Over the years, he has become increasingly skeptical for the inability of international courts to incriminate the strongest.
 He therefore endorsed other quasi-judicial instruments for human rights protection such as the Truth and Reconciliation Commissions and the Opinion Tribunals.